10 reasons why you might be struggling to lose weight

 If you don’t sleep enough, in addition to being tired, you will be hungry and crave carbs!
 Does it sound familiar?
 I learned the hard way that sleeping is not negotiable when it comes to a healthy lifestyle (and of course weight loss)

 “I work out three times a week!”
 Congratulations!
 Do you take stairs or elevator?
 Do you play with your kids or playing on your phone?
 Do you walk anywhere or take a cab?
 Hitting your workouts is great, but for optimal results, you shouldn’t limit movement to your workouts.
 Your daily activity is what matters as well (and proper eating habits!)

-Take a walk after a meeting, take the stairs, walk to your gym (instead of parking as close to the door as you can), grab a basket, not a trolley at your supermarket.
+Take a walk after a meeting, take the stairs, walk to your gym (instead of parking as close to the door as you can), grab a basket instead of a trolley at your supermarket.
 Every little movement counts!